Undergraduate Certificate in the History of Art

 Who is this course for?

-You will need enthusiasm, commitment and a high degree of motivation if you are to enjoy and complete this course.
 You do not need any formal qualification or previous study of the history of art.
-We will judge all applicants by the same criteria: evidence of interest in art history and ideas; openness towards studying a range of historical art forms and grappling with critical debates about meaning; the necessary language skills (see below for English language requirements), a determination to succeed; and sufficient time available to devote to class time and private study.
+However, you will need the necessary language skills (see below for English language requirements), a determination to succeed; and sufficient time available to devote to class time and private study.

 How you will study